frnorth/GA-self/README.md

 Executable file ```mysga``` would read the sga.conf, and get the parametes in, then start the evolution.

 ## Result
-Evolution.txt list the best individual in each generation, and in the end is the global best individuals, which is the result we want.
+The best individual in each generation would be list in ```evolution.txt```, and the global best individuals would be in the end, which is the result we want.